 So I’m packing the palm trees and the lights and YOU are invited to join us virtually on a journey of faith that will include the joys, the struggles, and the lessons that come with extreme change.

+Click here to view all of the posts in our expat journey.
 You can have new posts automatically sent to you by subscribing below.